Dcode99/CPE586Final/README.md

 Instructions to run:
   - ./test.sh
     - sets up servers and creates the needed files
-    - cleans both the processes and tmp files
+    - cleans both the server processes and tmp files
-      - Based on user input
+      - This is based on user input
+        - If y or Y it deletes test files and kills the server process's
+        - If n or N it does not delete test files and kills the server process's
+        - All other inputs does not not delete test files and kills the server process's
       - Has nice colored output

   - Uses Curl to test networking speed and statisics
-    - Prints to terminal command line
+    - Prints to terminal
+    - With Network Statistics

     ### WARNING THIS SCRIPT USES PKILL ON PYTHON3 ###